South West Cape (Tasmania)

-The South West Cape is a cape located at the south-west corner of Tasmania, Australia.
-The cape is situated in the south-western corner of the Southwest National Park, part of the Tasmanian Wilderness World Heritage Area, approximately 140 km southwest of Hobart in Tasmania, and about 65 km west and a little north of the South East Cape.
+South West Cape is a cape located at the south-west corner of Tasmania, Australia.
+The cape is situated in the south-western corner of the Southwest National Park, part of the Tasmanian Wilderness World Heritage Area, approximately 140 km southwest of Hobart in Tasmania, and about 65 km west and slightly north of South East Cape.

-The cape is bound to the southeast and southwest by the Southern Ocean and is located south of Low Rocky Point and Point Hibbs.
+The cape is bound to the southeast and southwest by the Indian Ocean and is located south of Low Rocky Point and Point Hibbs.

 The South West Cape Range provides a buffer between the cape and the inland wilderness area to the east and north, and the next range to the east is the Melaleuca Range.